pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_datasources/2_s3_compatible_storage.md

 - **S3 Api Secret**: the `secretKey` that you retrieved as explained above.
 - **Custom Endpoint**: is the address where your Minio server is running, usually `<address>:9000`, for instance `http://192.168.0.116:9000`.
 - **S3 Api Region**: you can leave this empty
-- **Buckets**: Once you have provided valid parameters for the previous fields you will see appear a list of buckets that you have access to and can select them with by clicking or with a regular expression.
+- **Buckets**: Once you have provided valid parameters for the previous fields you will see appear a list of buckets that you have access to and can select them by clicking or with a regular expression.

 [:image:4_connecting_your_storage/datasource_config/datasource_remote_s3.png]